Home Purchase Versus Renting Home For First Time Home Buyers

 - What is your financial situation

-- What are your short term, intermediate, and long-term plans?
+- What are short term, intermediate, and long-term plans?

-All of the above factors need to be factored in your decision when considering between a home purchase versus renting an apartment a home.
+All of the above factors need to be factored in buyers’ decisions when considering between a home purchase versus renting an apartment and/or home.

-- Your monthly mortgage payment goes towards principal and interest
+- Monthly mortgage payment goes towards principal and interest

-- Your monthly mortgage payment is considered an expense and none of it is an investment
+- The monthly mortgage payment is considered an expense and none of it is an investment

-- As a renter, if your home appreciates, your landlord will raise your rent
+- As a renter, if the home appreciates, the landlord will raise the rent

-- You will not get any of your rental money back when you move from your rental because you as a renter are not selling your home
+- Will not get any of rental money back when renters move out of the rental

 Investment Considerations On A Home Purchase Versus Renting